Shannon Edwards

 Accredited Mental Health Social Worker

-Shannon is a compassionate and experienced Accredited Mental Health Support Worker who provides a warm, non-judgmental, and person-centred therapeutic space.
-She supports adolescents, young people, and adults to feel safe, understood, and empowered as they navigate life’s challenges and pursue meaningful change.
+Shannon is a compassionate and highly trained Accredited Mental Health Social Worker (AMHSW) who provides a warm, non-judgmental, and person-centred therapeutic space.
+She supports adolescents, young people, and adults to feel safe, understood, and empowered as they navigate life’s challenges and work toward meaningful, lasting change.

 Clinical Approach